The Foundations of Agency

 Yes, there are no payment plans available at this time.
 The full tuition will be due roughly 2 weeks after your acceptance notification to reserve your place in the workshop; if we do not receive your full tuition, we will make your spot available to another applicant.

 Questions, thoughts, or hesitations?
 We welcome them.
-Reach out—we’re listening.
+Reach out.

 This photograph is of a bronze sculpture that my grandmother, Verna Bartnick, created.
 It's called "Time to Let Go", and now sits overlooking the bay in downtown Traverse City, MI.